 Knowledge Base

-How CodeTwo client-side signature adding options affect Outlook’s default signature settings
+How CodeTwo Outlook add-in's signature adding options affect Outlook’s default signature settings

 Problem:

-You are using CodeTwo Email Signatures 365 in Outlook (client-side) mode.
-After installing one of the CodeTwo Outlook add-ins, your native Outlook signatures may no longer be set as the default ones for new messages or for replies/forwards and inserted automatically when composing an email.
+You are using CodeTwo Email Signatures 365 in Outlook (client-side) or combo mode.
+After deploying the CodeTwo add-in, your native Outlook signatures can no longer be set as default for new messages or replies/forwards, and they won’t be inserted automatically when composing emails.

 Solution: